-The Panel's Enforcement impact supports Government goals for economic improvement because a well-regulated takeovers market contributes to confidence and participation in New Zealand's capital markets.
-Investors, both domestic and international, are more likely to participate in capital markets investments when they know that there are well enforced rules in place that require takeover transactions to have transparent processes and outcomes.
+The Panel's Enforcement impact supports a Government goal to build a resilient, adaptable and productive economy because a well-regulated takeovers market contributes to confidence and participation in New Zealand's capital markets.
+Investors are more likely to participate in capital markets investments when they know that there are well enforced rules in place that require takeover transactions to have transparent processes and outcomes.